 Experiential learning is an important tool that can help you become a better leader.
 But, if it’s not done correctly it may actually lead you astray.
 Tennis coach and author Timothy Gallwey touches on this topic in his popular book, The Inner Game of Work.
-In it, Gallwey compares excelling in sports to excelling at work and, specifically, how the role of the coach can support or detract from high performance in both environments.
+Gallwey compares excelling in sports to excelling at work.
+And, specifically, how the role of the coach can support or detract from high performance in both environments.

 Here’s why he says experiential learning may get off track – and what to do to turn it around: